Nursing/Family Nurse Practitioner

 University Admission Requirements

-A student applying to a graduate certificate program or as a graduate student at-large must:
+A student applying to a graduate certificate program must:

 - have earned a four-year bachelor's degree or its equivalent from a college or university that is accredited by the appropriate regional accrediting association, or do so within one academic year